Silverune/PicoPlant/README.md

   <img src="https://github.com/Silverune/PicoPlant/blob/main/diagrams/circuit.png" />
 </p>

 **NOTE** I have added affiliate links to most of the items listed in this blog.
-As such, any purchases made through those links results in a small commision which assists in developping the project further.
+As such, any purchases made through those links results in a small commision which assists in developing the project further.

 ## Key Elements
 The following are the primary elements required: